All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 Professional Dress and Appearance Code

-USAHS students are highly visible to the public and should be sensitive to this fact.
-The following guidelines will be interpreted and enforced in a manner determined by the faculty and administration to be in the best interest of both the University and the health sciences professions.
-Further, the University is free to change these guidelines without prior notice to students, although every effort will be made to provide such notice.
+Because USAHS students are highly visible to the public, the following guidelines are interpreted and enforced in a manner determined by the faculty and administration to be in the best interest of both the University and the health sciences professions.
+Further, the University may change these guidelines without prior notice to students, although every effort will be made to provide such notice.

 Students must abide by the following policies regarding professional dress and appearance while on the University campus.
 The University’s campus consists of the entire physical plant, which includes the student parking lot, faculty and staff parking lots, all classrooms, laboratories, lounges, hallways, lobbies, and libraries.
 The University is a seven-day-a-week campus and a professional environment.
 This dress code is in effect during scheduled classroom and lab hours.